Moody162/Travel-Guide/README.md

 # Travel Guide Application

-This application is our final project for the CS 425: Database Organization course at the Illinois Institute of Technology (IIT), developed for the Fall 2023 semester.
+The Travel Guide Application is a database-driven system created for CS 425: Database Organization at IIT, Fall 2023.
+It allows users to find travel destinations based on their preferences.
+Users fill out a questionnaire about their travel interests, budget, and preferred weather.
+The app then suggests destinations that match these criteria, using a database to store and process user inputs and destination information.

 ## Project Members